nextflow-io/nextflow/docs/operator.rst

 Field       Description
 =========== ============================
-by          Defines the number of *reads* in each `chunk` (default: ``1``) limit       Limits the number of retrieved *reads* to the specified value. record      Parse each entry in the FASTQ file as record objects (see following table for accepted values) charset     Parse the content by using the specified charset e.g. ``UTF-8``
+by          Defines the number of *reads* in each `chunk` (default: ``1``) pe          When ``true`` splits paired-end read files, therefore items emitted by the source channel must be tuples in which at least two elements are the read-pair files to be splitted. limit       Limits the number of retrieved *reads* to the specified value. record      Parse each entry in the FASTQ file as record objects (see following table for accepted values) charset     Parse the content by using the specified charset e.g. ``UTF-8``